Asymptotic behavior of some factorizations of random words: Introduction

 When the distribution $p$ is uniform on $q$ letters, i.e.

-the combinatorics of the Lyndon decomposition have connections with that of $q$-shuffles \cite{MR1161056} and of monic polynomials of degree $n$ over the finite field $GF(q)$, as explained in \cite{MR1245159,diaconis}.
-When $p$ is uniform, Corollary \ref{pd1} is well known (cf. \cite{MR1230136, MR1293077}).
-Actually, for a uniform $p$, a precise description of the size of Lyndon factors in term of the standard Brownian motion is given in \cite{MR1264035, MR1230136}.
-Our contribution is twofold : \begin{itemize} \item in Theorem \ref{lyndonlengths}, we give a description of the sizes of factors \textit{depending on their rank} in the decomposition.
-Obviously, the order of factors matters in the Lyndon decomposition of words, while it does not for polynomials or for shuffles ; \item the distribution $p$ on letters is perfectly general (we only require more than one letter).
-As a consequence, to our knowledge, combinatorics do not provide closed form expressions for the distribution of sizes of factors.
-Thus, for a general $p$, we were not able to prove, or to disprove, the \textit{conditioning relation} (cf. \cite[p.
-2]{Arratia}) which is usually required for convergence to the Poisson-Dirichlet distribution in such settings. \end{itemize}
+the combinatorics of the Lyndon factorization have connections with that of $q$-shuffles \cite{MR1161056} and of monic polynomials of degree $n$ over the finite field $GF(q)$, as explained in \cite{MR1245159,diaconis}.
+When $p$ is uniform, Corollary \ref{pd1} is well known (cf. \cite{MR1230136,MR1293077}), through the Golomb correspondance between polynomials and words.
+Actually, for a uniform $p$, a precise description of the size of Lyndon factors in term of the standard Brownian motion is given in \cite{MR1264035,MR1230136}.
+Our contribution is twofold : \begin{itemize} \item Theorem \ref{lyndonlengths} provides a description of the sizes of factors in the Lyndon factorization of random words \textit{depending on their rank} in the factorization.
+Obviously, the order of factors matters in the Lyndon factorization of words, while it has no meaning in the previously cited papers about polynomials or permutations ; \item even if we sort the factors' lengths in decreasing order, as in Corollary \ref{pd1}, a proof along the lines of \cite{MR1230136,MR1293077} seems out of reach, for we use a perfectly general distribution $p$ on the alphabet (we only require more than one letter): thus, for a combinatorial proof of our result, a precise description for the distribution of sizes of factors jointly with a count of each letter of the alphabet in each factor would be needed, most likely.
+For instance, for a general $p$, we were not able to prove, or to disprove, the \textit{conditioning relation} (cf. \cite[p.
+2]{Arratia}) that is usually required for convergence to the Poisson-Dirichlet distribution in such settings. \end{itemize} As explained in the next section, we circumvent the combinatorial complexity of the problem with the help of a shuffle trick, Lemma \ref{larcin2}, a multivariate extension of the univariate result that was used in \cite{MR2116634,MR2312436}.
+In these two papers (\cite{MR2116634,MR2312436}), an invariance by shuffle is used to analyze the lengths of the 2 factors in the \emph{standard factorization} of random \emph{Lyndon} words with 2 equiprobable letters (an average case analysis is given in \cite{MR2116634}, and the limit distribution is obtained in \cite{MR2312436}), while our paper uses a multivariate extension of the shuffle trick to obtain the asymptotic Poisson-Dirichlet behaviour in the \emph{Lyndon decomposition} of random words.

-Theorem \ref{loilimit2} deals with random words conditioned to be Lyndon words.
-This Theorem is a first step, as were the papers \cite{MR2116634,MR2312436}, towards the study of the Lyndon tree, that describes the complexity of some algorithms computing bases of the free Lie algebra on $\mathcal A$.
-The line of the proof of Theorem \ref{loilimit2} is the same as in \cite{MR2312436}, where the case $q=2$ was obtained.
-The proofs of some Lemmas and Theorems in this paper are similar to their analogs in \cite{MR2312436} : in this paper, we only give the proofs that are significantly different from the case $q=2$.
-We refer the interested reader to \cite{MR2312436} for more remarks and explanations.